gabrieloliverio/gabrieloliverio.github.io/pages/about/index.md

 ---
 layout: page
-title: Sobre
+title: About
 ---

-Meu nome é Gabriel Olivério, sou motociclista, guitarrista, praticante de artes marciais, mecânico amador, apaixonado por viagens e adrenalina.
+My name's Gabriel Olivério, I'm a motorcyclist, guitar player, martial arts practitioner, amateur motorcycle mechanic, trip and adrenaline passionate.

-Sou  desenvolvedor Python e PHP também :)
+I'm also a Python and PHP developer and Linux user, by the way :)